-Apphooks live in a file called cms_apps.py, so create one in your Polls application.
+Apphooks live in a file called cms_apps.py, so create one in your Polls/CMS Integration application, i.e. in polls_cms_integration.

-This is the most basic example of an apphook for a django CMS application:
+This is a very basic example of an apphook for a diango CMS application:

 '''

 from cms.app_base import CMSApp

 from cms.apphook_pool import apphook_pool

-from django.utils.translation import ugettext_lazy as